fmorriso/angular-material-nav/README.md

 - Upgraded to Angular 14.0.4 and Angular Material 14.0.4 in July 2022
 - Upgraded to Angular 14.2.9 and Angular Material 14.2.6 in November 2022
 - Upgraded to Angular 14.2.10 and Angular Material 14.2.7 in November 2022
+- Upgraded to Angular 15.0.1 and Angular Material 15.0.0 in Novmeber 2022 which also required removing @angular/flex-layout because it is no longer being upgraded with each new release of Angular.